devture/matrix-corporal/docs/development.md

 - you should also be able to log in with the system user `matrix-corporal` and password `system-user-password` to the [element-web instance](http://matrix-corporal.127.0.0.1.nip.io:41465)

-- create a few rooms or communities manually, through element-web with that system (`matrix-corporal`) user
+- create a few rooms manually, through element-web with that system (`matrix-corporal`) user

-- modify `policy.json` (e.g. defining new managed rooms/communities, definining users, defining community/room memberships, etc) and watch `matrix-corporal` reconciliate the server state
+- modify `policy.json` (e.g. defining new managed rooms, definining users, defining room memberships, etc) and watch `matrix-corporal` reconciliate the server state

 For local development, it's best to install a [Go](https://golang.org/) compiler (version 1.12 or later is required) locally.
 Some tests are available and can be executed with: `make test`.